 Have you ever pressed flowers!?
-It’s such a beautiful way to preserve flowers from a special occasion that you want to remember for far longer than the fresh blooms will last… and today I’m going to show you how to press flowers in under two minutes!!
+It’s such a beautiful way to preserve flowers from a special occasion that you want to remember for far longer than the fresh blooms will last… and today I’m going to show you how to press flowers in the microwave… in under two minutes!

 Since I am all about preserving memories, I wanted to share a project that would be great for Mother’s Day or any other occasion, and help you preserve your flowers to enjoy them even longer.
 So, I made these pressed flower keepsake frames!
 A great gift to give, in and of itself, or a great way to preserve a gift you receive.